 Packed lunch boxes, water bottles, gloves, hats and all other belongings should be named.

 Dinner money (Nursery children only) should be sent into class or the school office at the beginning of the week or you can pay for the whole term if you prefer.
 Please make cheques payable to: Eden Food Services.
-On the reverse of the cheque include:surname, address and cheque guarantee card number.
+On the reverse of the cheque include: surname and address.
 All monies and cheques should be put into an envelope marked ‘School Dinner Money’ with your child’s name.
 This will be collected by teachers during registration time.

 Any Concerns?
 If you need to inform us about appointments, changes in circumstances, or if you are concerned about your child at any time, please do arrange to talk to us (Mrs Davies, Mrs Todhunter or Mrs Byfield) as soon as possible.
 We are usually available at the beginning and end of each school day.